 Principle # 2: Continually ask God to give us a pure heart.

 It is impossible to maintain a pure heart on our own.
 Left to our own, all we are prone to do is to continuously defile our hearts.
-That’s why like David, we too must continuously cry out as he did in Psalm 51:10, “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
+That’s why like David, we too must constantly cry out as he did in Psalm 51:10, “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
 It was a cry for a pure heart—a heart free from all pollutions.
 A heart that keeps God as the center and ruthlessly removes all competing forces.
-Only God through the Holy Spirit can accomplish that in our hearts.
+Only God, through the Holy Spirit, can accomplish that in our hearts.
 That’s why we have to keep asking him.

 Here’s a question to consider: When was the last time we pleaded with God to give us a pure heart?
 We plead with God for so many other things.
 But pleading for a pure heart is not a constant cry of our hearts.
 The reason?
 Our hearts are divided between our loyalty to Christ and love for the world.
 Our hearts are polluted, and as a result, our motives are contaminated as well!

-Living in an entertainment saturated culture has caused us to be numb to the things that matter.
+Living in an entertainment-saturated culture has caused us to be numb to the things that matter.
 Our entertainment choices, the places we want to visit, the things we want to buy, and the careers we want to have all reveal our hearts’ condition.

 Theologian D.A.
 Carson poses questions that I think get to the heart of this soul searching.